 “Working closely with Central Lincoln, we fine-tuned the standard SEL relay package, modifying its firmware to unleash the relay’s untapped capability of simultaneously protecting four different three-phase circuits,” said Michael Daish, the company’s vice president of sales and marketing.
 “In so doing, we provided Central Lincoln with a one-of-a-kind solution that will have industry-wide appeal for reliable, high-performance automatic switching far exceeding the capability of standard switchgear solutions.”

 The switchgear in operation at Newport is the Trayer 3805 Series VFI.
 Rated at 600A continuous current, the gear is capable of up to 10,000 load break operations at full load and 65 operations at 12.5kA fault current.
-To optimize performance, the switchgear employs custom, compact vacuum-bottle contactors and industry-standard SEL automation and overcurrent controls.
+To optimize performance, the switchgear employs custom, compact vacuum-bottle contact and industry-standard SEL automation and overcurrent controls.
 The unit also features the company’s patented tri-phase visible disconnect switch, manual trip indication and is offered with either liquid or gas dielectric mediums.
-Like all Trayer switchgear products, 3000 Series VFIs are constructed of hermetically sealed 304 stainless steel and are designed for a service life of 30 years or longer.
+Like all Trayer switchgear products, 3000 Series VFIs are constructed of hermetically sealed 304 stainless steel and are designed for years of service life.